AdrianHorvath8/Developer-search/README.md

 # Not completed
 # Developer-search

-I have created a website which provides searching developers and their projects.
+I have created a website which provides finding developers.
+Developers can upload their projects.
 You can also contact them.
 ## Getting Started